BrittleSkittle/Intersection-Cameras/README.md

 7. `Run static_pointcloud_viewer` on the main node.
 Press the number keys to toggle viewing of each respective node.
 Press 't' to toggle the transform from the selected nodes.

+- The steps below send low quality depth data to a node.
+We are unsure how to access and manipulate this data.

 6. ~~Run `python3 EtherSenseClient.py` on each node besides 1.~~
 7. ~~Run `python3 EtherSenseServer.py` on node 1.~~
 8. ~~We are not yet sure how to access the streamed data.~~